Baháʼí calendar

-The Badíʻ calendar used in the Baháʼí Faith is a solar calendar consisting of nineteen months and four or five intercalary days, with new year at the moment of Northern spring equinox.
-Each month is named after a virtue(e.g. Perfection, Mercy), as are the days of the week.
+The Baháʼí calendar used in the Baháʼí Faith is a solar calendar consisting of nineteen months and four or five intercalary days, with new year at the moment of Northern spring equinox.
+Each month is named after a virtue (e.g., Perfection, Mercy), as are the days of the week.
 The first year is dated from 1844 CE, the year in which the Báb began teaching.